peterleegolang/learn-go-with-tests/integers.md

 If your code changes so that the example is no longer valid, your build will fail.

-Running the package's test suite, we can see the example function is executed with no further arrangement from us:
+Running the package's test suite with switch `-v`, we can see the example function is executed with no further arrangement from us:

 ```bash
 $ go test -v